lafeber/fullcalendar-appia/README.md

 ## TODO

-* Dates in schemas are currently static
+* Dates in schemas are currently static!
 * Nice mocks for spec / test
-* Add urls for staging / production
+* Add urls for staging / production in consuming.yml